-Many factors can influence how the parties would like the exhibitor to exercise this authority.
+Because the formal revenue-sharing contracts between distributors and exhibitors are signed well before the movie's release, many factors that may influence how the parties would like the exhibitor to exercise its authority are uncertain when the contract is signed, but will be resolved during the life of the contract.
 For example, the movie in question may under-perform, while another movie arriving later may over-perform, creating an opportunity cost for the exhibitor: she may prefer to show the movie in question fewer times per day, or in less favorable time slots, or not at all.
-At the same time, the distributor may prefer that the movie in question be shown on many screens and in many time slots-say, because of the merchandizing benefits that accrue to the distributor.
+At the same time, the distributor may prefer that the movie in question be shown on a superior screen and in many time slots-not just for the revenue thus generated, but also for merchandizing and other benefits that accrue to the distributor, and for the competitive benefits from displacing other distributors' movies.

-What is striking about the renegotiation of the formal contracts is therefore not whether it occurs but rather when: the formal sharing rates are often renegotiated after the movie has finished its run.
-The renegotiation thus occurs weeks after the exhibitor has taken any adaptation decisions-such as foregoing the temptation to show the movie in question on fewer screens or in fewer time slots, to accommodate another movie.
-The renegotiation is therefore not a simultaneous quid pro quo-such as an exhibitor agreeing to show the movie in question on its original screens and in its original time slots, in exchange for an immediate payment from the distributor.
+Given the large number of both uncertainties and adaptation decisions that may become relevant in a given week, it is not surprising that the formal revenue-sharing contracts signed well before the movie's release often are renegotiated.
+What is striking about this renegotiation, however, is that it occurs after the movie has finished its run.2 The renegotiation thus occurs weeks after the exhibitor has taken any adaptation decisions-such as foregoing the temptation to show the movie in question on a worse screen or in fewer time slots, to accommodate another movie.
+The renegotiation is therefore not a simultaneous quid pro quo-such as an exhibitor agreeing to show the movie in question on its original screen and in its original time slots, in exchange for an immediate payment from the distributor.
+Instead, the renegotiation is an informal (i.e., "relational") payment that may be linked to the earlier adaptation decisions.
+In this sense, our paper studies relational adaptation under reel authority.
+We conclude this introduction with an overview of the paper and then a review of the literature.